practice-prob/testing/README.md

-If the user tries to sign in and puts in the wrong username or password, display username/password message with a reset link If the user tries to sign in without a password, display a message asking for password If the user tries to sign in without a username, display a message asking for username If the payment information (zip code/ address) is incorrect or cannot be verified, display error message asking to re-enter If the user enters a coupon code, verify  -->
+If the user tries to sign in and puts in the wrong username or password, display username/password message with a reset link If the user tries to sign in without a password, display a message asking for password If the user tries to sign in without a username, display a message asking for username If the payment information (zip code/address) is incorrect or cannot be verified, display error message asking to re-enter If the user enters a coupon code, verify  -->